 Once Visual Composer is active on your site, you can configure this page builder from its top-level item on the WordPress Dashboard sidebar menu.

-Visual Composer is highly configurable.
-Unlike Beaver Thrive Content Builder, there are multiple pages of settings, giving you detailed control over how this page builder works.
+Visual Composer is highly configurable; unlike Beaver and Thrive Content Builder, there are multiple pages of settings, giving you detailed control over how this page builder works.

 As mentioned earlier, the classic, back-end view is well suited to creating the structure of your page and getting a quick overview of the layout.
-The frontend editor is better for styling and working on the appearance of your layout, due to its close approximation to how your visitors will experience your content.
+The front-end editor is better for styling and working on the appearance of your layout, because of its close approximation to how your visitors will experience your content.